tutanck/Ariana/README.md

    />
 ```

-3. Load any callback from a child component using the 'wrapper' passed via 'props'.
+3. Load any callback from a child component using the 'wrapper' passed via 'props':

 ```JavaScript
 //In the Filters.js component